appium/appium-espresso-driver/README.md

 ## Scripts

-- `appium driver run log-espresso-path` prints the path to the Appium Espresso server root.
+- `appium driver run print-espresso-path` prints the path to the Appium Espresso server root.
 You can modify the gradle file directly if [Espresso Build Config](#espresso-build-config) was not sufficient.

 ## Capabilities